 For building physics we class a breathable paint as a material that will allow the water vapour to permeate, travel or transfer through itself.
 The basic premise of a truly breathable paint is its ability to allow water vapour to evaporate from the surface and not prevent this transfer to be slowed or stopped entirely.

-Great, we have defined a breathable paint in its basic form, but we are still left with a serious issue.
-A lot of paints on today’s market state to breathable, how do we know what is best?
+We have defined a breathable paint in its basic form but we are still left with a serious issue.
+A lot of paints on today’s market state to be breathable but how do we know what is best?
 How breathable are they?
 As they state they are breathable does this mean safe to breath or they allow moisture to pass through them?

 There is no defined European Standard as to what constitutes breathability and there are at least 8 different ways to measure the breathability of a material.